 Bathtime can be the perfect opportunity for a lot of good clean fun, for both you and your kids.
 Mixing up your routine with a few next-level bathtime activities can inspire even the most tub-resistant kids to look forward to their next bath.
 Try these ideas for what to do with your kids in the bath, and get ready to turn tub time into an exciting part of the day.

-Play With Colors
+Play With Colors.

-Create Cool Bath Art
+Create Cool Bath Art.

 - Use no-tears baby shampoo or body wash as the paint base—because you know this stuff is going to get everywhere!
-To make paint, stir together 1/3 cup of baby shampoo with 1 1/2 tablespoons of cornstarch, mixing thoroughly to get rid of any clumps or lumps.
+To make base, stir together 1/3 cup of baby shampoo with 1 1/2 tablespoons of cornstarch, mixing thoroughly to get rid of any clumps or lumps.

-- Stir in kid-friendly add-ons like sprinkles, environmentally friendly glitter or food coloring.
+- Stir in kid-friendly add-ons like sprinkles, environmentally-friendly glitter or food coloring.
 (If you’d like, you can opt for chemical-free, baby-friendly food dye, available at specialty shops or online.)
-You may need to spritz a tiny bit of water from a spray bottle to help you form the bombs—but do this sparingly, as adding too much water quickly will cause your bomb to start reacting.
+You may need to spritz a tiny bit of water from a spray bottle to help you stir the mixture—but do this sparingly, as adding too much water quickly will cause your bomb to start reacting.